MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm03.md

 The repo contains language bindings, xml schemas that specify how an object passed over the socket should be structured to be recognized by the xorg-server.
 The name for the language bindings is XCB for 'X protocol C-language Binding'.
-Having this kind of protocol means that someone who can't or won't directly link to and use the `xlib` C-library can instead construct their own representations of those objects and send them over the socket.
+Having this kind of protocol means that a developer who can't or won't directly link to and use the `xlib` C-library can instead construct their own representations of those objects and send them over the socket.

-In PGWM a `Rust` language representation of these objects are used, containing serialization and deserialization methods into raw bytes that can be transmitted.
+In PGWM a `Rust` language representation of these objects are used, containing serialization and deserialization methods that turn Rust structs into raw bytes that can be transmitted on the socket.

 If lunching PGWM through [xinit](https://wiki.archlinux.org/title/xinit), an xorg-server is started at the beginning of the script, if PGWM is launched inside that script it will try to become that server's Window Manager.

 When an application starts within the context of x11, a handshake takes place.
-The application asks for setup information from the server, and if it replies with a success the application can start interfacing with the server.
+The application asks for setup information from the server, and if the server replies with a success the application can start interfacing with the server.
 In a WM's case, it will request to set the `SubstructureRedirectMask` on the root X11 window.
 Only one application can have that mask on the root window at a given time.
 Therefore, there can only be one WM active for a running xorg-server.